lnflash/flash-docs/src/routes/pages/en/why-flash.md

 ---
-title: Why we need Nostr
+title: Why we need Flash
-description: Why Nostr and the broader idea of decentralizing the internet is an important concept.
+description: Why Flash and the broader idea of decentralizing the internet is an important concept.
 ---

 ## Do we really need another publishing protocol?